 Up to a maximum of R1 800 per year.
 Any excess may be carried forward.

 Income Protection Contributions

-Insurance premiums paid on income protection policies to the extent that such amounts received under the policy constitute income as defined.
+Prior to 1 March 2015, insurance premiums paid on income protection policies to the extent that such amounts received under the policy constitute income.